ccaspar/weather_commodities/README.md

 ## Data
 Two main datasets were used.
-Each dataset consists of daily values, but I will be grouping individual observations into long time frames.
+Each dataset consists of daily values, but I will be grouping individual observations into longer time frames.
  - First is historical price data for corn, cotton, and wheat.
 This data is a daily price for every business day dating back to the 60s.
 Data was retreived from http://www.macrotrends.net/charts/commodities
  - Second is weather data from the National Oceanic and Atmospheric Administration(NOAA).
 The data set is the global summary of the day(GSOD).
 This provides data on a number of daily metrics such as temperature, humidity, and wind, for numerous locations across the globe.
 For this data set, I will only use data from the US, and given the time, only for crop growing regions.